lonewanderer27/lonewanderer27/README.md

 - ❓ Ask me about anything programming related and the latest video games!

-- ⚡ Fun fact: I use tabs over spaces and my comfort food is Fried Chicken
+- ⚡ Fun fact: My MBTI is INFP and my Enneagram is 5w4

 - 📒 Know about my experiences https://lonewanderer27.github.io/cv  [Might be outdated]